 The business intelligence software is available in scaled packages via a quote request.

-Looker consolidates your data silos into one place and delivers analytics to teams across the organization.
-The software is available as paid cloud solution or an open API platform for small business and large enterprise.
+Looker consolidates your data silos in one place and delivers analytics to teams across the organization.
+The software is available as a paid cloud solution or an open API platform for small businesses and large enterprises.

-Key data analysis software features to check include: fully customizable reports, graphs, charts; collaboration tools, and drag-and-drop function.
-Looker also offers modern IDE for agile approaches and API integration for third-party apps.
+Key data analysis software features to check include fully customizable reports, graphs, charts, collaboration tools, and drag-and-drop functionality.
+Looker also offers a modern IDE for agile approaches and API integration for third-party apps.